Questions, answered.

 Regulatory and Security

-It is also approved in Brazil (ANVISA) and offered in Chile under local regulatory allowances.
+Delivery Date AI has received FDA De Novo designation, establishing a new regulatory classification for AI-powered delivery date prediction software (Class II SaMD, Product Code SHE, 21 CFR 892.8200).
+It is also approved in Brazil by ANVISA.
 Federal law restricts this device to sale by or on the order of a physician or other licensed healthcare professional.

 crosschevron-down